 The Company is quoted in the United Kingdom (UK) and operates in the UK and Australia.
-The Company may be subject to the impact of the UK leaving the EU.
-As a result, given the ongoing uncertainty surrounding the situation, the Company is monitoring matters and seeking advice as to how to mitigate the risks arising.
+The Company may be subject to the impact of the UK's departure from the European Union.
+The Company continues to monitor matters and seek advice as to how to mitigate the risks arising.